The API is made available for use through the following statement:

 for any specific knowledge regarding the internal implementations.
 For

-advanced character handling, the String
+advanced character handling, the String type provides extensive

 functionality through type-bound procedures.